Pope Pius XII

 Pope Pius XII (Pio XII; born Eugenio Maria Giuseppe Giovanni Pacelli; (Note: /it/.)
-2 March 1876 – 9 October 1958) was head of the Catholic Church and sovereign of the Vatican City from 2 March 1939 until his death on 9 October 1958.
-He is the most recent pope to take the pontifical name "Pius".
+2 March 1876 – 9 October 1958) was head of the Catholic Church and sovereign of Vatican City from 2 March 1939 until his death on 9 October 1958.
+Pius reigned as pope during a highly consequential 19 years that included the Second World War, the Holocaust and the beginning of the Cold War.